eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/components/agents/simpleagent.md

 ---
 title: SimpleAgent
-description: Description of SimpleAgent component
+description: "Description of SimpleAgent component"
 ---

 **Description:** The `SimpleAgentSpec` class defines the basic configuration for a SimpleAgent within the Eidolon framework.
 This